Adding a Participant

 Do not return data and expect downstream consumers to see it.
 Use context.routeEvent().
 The router only checks return values for 'suppress-filtering'.

-Do not put business logic in the orchestrator handler.
-The orchestrator handler is plumbing — it calls runTurn() and routes the reply.
-Branching belongs in routing rules, not in the handler body.
+Do not put business logic in the orchestrator actor.
+The orchestrator is the turn entrypoint — it calls tools and emits respond().
+Branching belongs in routing rules or downstream handlers, not in the actor's system prompt as a substitute for routing.

-Do not forget runTurn()'s slotKey.
+Do not forget callActor's slotKey.
 Pass a meaningful one — 'concierge.reply', 'triage.classify'.
 The slot key threads through the audit trail and the tool context.

 Related